transmedial blue quantized wave

 7. PAX /// CONCERT

 Due to the reading focus of Medium.com, it makes sense to re-publish the text of part 4.
-QUANTIZED BLUE here in english, too [published and on ]:
+QUANTIZED BLUE here in english, too [published in german here and on manx blog]:

 QUANTIZED BLUE